ErickKS/cycle-x/README.md

 ## 🧾 Features

-- [x] Collect user's personal information.
+- [x] Collect and validate user's personal information.
-- [x] Collect user's bike information.
+- [x] Collect and validate user's bike information.
 - [x] Collect the insurance plan selected by the user.
 - [x] Obtain specific photos of the bike.
+- [x] Validate bicycle photos in real time through an AI model integration.